Edwyn26/sei-project-2/README.md

 # Key Learnings

 This was my first pair project, and overall the dynamic worked well producing an application we were proud of.

-One aspect that I would improve for the next group or pair project is the delegation of different tasks.
-In my opinion we spent too much time screen-sharing on the same tasks when these could have easily been delegated, allowing us more time to add more features to our finished application.
+Reflecting on the 48 hour project, it certainly had its ups and downs in the period but from it I would say that we could of been a bit more productive by delegating tasks than using the time to collaborate a bit much on screen-sharing.
+This, although only natural after just under 2 weeks of React, it was a key learning experience in how to manage tasks and operate in future projects to come.

 # Future Features